radius-project/docs/docs/content/getting-started/reference-apps/aws-rds/index.md

 ---
 type: docs
 title: "Deploying an AWS RDS-backed Wordpress site with Radius"
-linkTitle: "Deploying an AWS RDS-backed Wordpress site with Radius"
+linkTitle: "WordPress on AWS"
-description: "Learn about how to use Radius to deploy a Wordpress site that uses an AWS RDS database"
+description: "Learn about how to use Radius to deploy a WordPress site that uses an AWS RDS database"
-weight: 500
+weight: 600
 ---

 This reference app will show you:

-* How to model and deploy container apps on AWS
+* How to model and deploy containers in Radius
-* How to model AWS RDS resources in Bicep
+* How to model an AWS RDS resource in Bicep

 ## Prerequisites